 This degree has three stages, each comprising 120 credits.

-You’ll begin Stage 1 with an introduction to the essential disciplines of business and management; investigating the question ‘What is a business?’ and exploring the functions of human resource management, marketing, and accounting and finance.
+You’ll study an introduction to the essential disciplines of business and management; investigating the question ‘What is a business?’ and exploring the functions of human resource management, marketing, and accounting and finance.
 You'll also be able to choose from a range of subjects that includes mathematics, statistics, and personal finance.

 Stage 2 begins with focusing on the essential functions of an organisation: human resources; marketing; operations management; and accounting and finance.
 You’ll examine their key practices, processes and contribution to an integrated approach to management.